 Outside are four huge colossi representing Ramesses II, though the one to the far right was originally carved for Amenhotep III.

 The carvings on the pylon depict the Battle of Kadesh.
-According to the legend, Ramesses traveled north to Asia to confront the Hittites.
-He was told that the enemy was at Aleppo, but that was bad info.
+According to popular legend, Ramesses traveled north to confront the Anatolia-based Hittites.
+He’d been told that the enemy was at Aleppo, but that was bad info.

 Cutoff from his troops, he was ambushed by the enemy at Kadesh.
 Ramesses then prayed to Amun, who descended to earth and inhabited the king’s body.